jlevy/og-equity-compensation/README.md

 ## Taxes on RSUs

 - If you are awarded RSUs, each unit represents one share of stock that you will be given when the units vest.
 - 🔸 When you receive your shares you are taxed on their value [at that time](http://joewallin.com/2014/09/13/rsus-vs-restricted-stock-vs-stock-options/).
 If you are an employee, this means you may have to write a check to the company to cover your income and employment tax withholding.
-Some companies will withhold the tax in the form of shares such that no action is required by the employee at vesting time.
+Often, for U.S. employees, companies [will withhold the tax in the form of shares](https://www.schwab.com/public/eac/resources/articles/rsu_basics.html) such that no action is required by the employee at vesting time.
 - If you receive an RSU when the stock is of little value, you cannot elect to be taxed on the value of that stock when you receive the RSU — you pay taxes at vesting time, based on the shares’ value at that time.
 - 🔸 There is a combination of big problems for RSUs in private companies:
     - You will owe tax when you receive the shares — even though they are illiquid.